Unleash the Power of the Picture

 Step through the slides here to see the imaging versatility:

 Superb Microscope Optics Deserve Superior Display

-For our select health care market we tested numerous camera chip sets, formats, interfaces and operability factors to get it right.
-For clinic presentation modes, we found straight USB only cameras didn’t cut it.
+For our select health education market we tested numerous camera chip sets, formats, interfaces and operability factors to get it right.
+For microscope presentation modes, we found straight USB only cameras didn’t cut it.
 Being limited to video image viewing through a computer interface had many inherent problems.
 However, HDMI output through a standard HDTV – with the right camera chipset – makes for a beautiful experience.

 For those that want to manipulate images on a computer via software, this camera can be completely software driven with an optional WIFI connection (software and WIFI connector included with all systems).
 The camera however can do it all on-board as needed.